Keep your family safe with fire extinguishers, smoke alarms and more

-equipment, such as fire extinguishers, smoke detectors and carbon monoxide detectors, should be at the top of every homeowner’s list of essential must-have products to protect family, pets and guests from fire, smoke and poisonous carbon monoxide gas.
+Fire safety equipment such as fire extinguishers, smoke detectors and carbon monoxide detectors, should be at the top of every homeowner’s list of essential must-have products.
+Use these tools to protect your home, family and pets from fire, smoke and poisonous carbon monoxide gas.

-Fire can strike anywhere, anytime.
-Fires can start in a variety of ways, including faulty electrical wiring, lightning strikes, cigarette smoking, cooking mishaps, dryer vent ignition, gas furnace ignition, fireplace ignition, portable heater tip-overs and more.
+Safety: Fires can start in a variety of ways, including faulty electrical wiring, lightning strikes, cigarette smoking, cooking mishaps, dryer vent ignition, gas furnace ignition, fireplace ignition, portable heater tip-overs and more.
 Fire can smolder for hours before suddenly erupting into flame.
 Wherever there is a heat source or open flame, be very cautious.

 The source of fire plays a major role in determining the best way to fight it.
 For example, a grease fire should never be doused with water, but instead attacked with a fire extinguisher, salt or baking soda to remove the oxygen that is needed to sustain the fire.